History and future

 End users are now starting to use NZOR services, for example in NIWA, Department of Conservation and the iNaturalist Citizen Science platform.
 We still need organisations to link their systems to NZOR content in order to derive the benefits of cost saving and better decision making.
 In doing so it is inevitable we will discover improvements which need to be made, both to the infrastructure and the content.
 NZOR needs to find a way of expanding the range of data sources and the quality and coverage of data.
 It needs to be able to harness the energy of those willing to improve data content, beyond the confines of the national research institutes.
 In short we need to expand and continue to maintain the digital version of the checklists within the New Zealand Inventory of Biodiversity.

 NZOR data content provided by taxonomic data providers, and the NZOR infrastructure, both require sustainable funding to deliver the original vision.
-NZOR currently (August 2016) has no on-going funding.
-Since 2012 NZOR has been maintained through infrastructure support from Landcare Research, and periodic funding support from the Department of Conservation, Ministry for Primary Industries and Minstry for the Environment.
-The infrastructure is currently most vulnerable to the lack of on-going support.
-TFBIS funded the development of the infrastructure but cannot fund its on-going maintenance or development.
+Since 2012 NZOR has been maintained through infrastructure support from Manaaki Whenua — Landcare Research, and funding support from the Department of Conservation, Ministry for Primary Industries that is renewed annually.
 The NZOR Steering Group has discussed various models for supporting NZOR and developed a Business Case (2012) and Business Case (2016) which can be used as the basis for seeking on-going support.